 You should protect your confidential information and intellectual property when discussing it with prospective partners, clients or employees.
 Use non-disclosure agreements (NDAs) when possible and refrain from disclosing confidential information if you are not confident the recipient of that information will be able to keep it confidential, even under a non-disclosure agreement.

 You can opt to protect your business inventions by filing a patent application.
 Patents also mean that competitors may not be able to copy your solution which therefore increases the value of your business.
 You will have protection from the date you file your patent application which means you will have protection when disclosing information to investors who are usually reluctant to sign a non-disclosure agreement.
 Patents, like trademarks, are granted by jurisdiction but can be scaled internationally via patent treaties.

-Insurance protects your business and yourself from risks that could lead to a financial loss or damage.
+Business insurance protects your company and yourself from risks that could lead to a financial loss or damage.
 As a founder, you should make sure that you have sufficient protection in order to grow your business responsibly.
 Whilst all businesses will require some key insurance policies, others will require insurance tailored to the nature of their business, industry and where they operate.
-The main insurance policies are listed below.
+The main types of insurance policies depend on your stage and type of business and are listed below.

 - Directors and Officers’ insurance protects directors financially from claims made against them.
 Whilst this insurance is not formally required, investors will expect you to have it and it is risky to not have it.

-- Employer liability insurance is a formal requirement as soon as you become an employer.
+- Employers liability insurance is a formal requirement as soon as you become an employer.
 This insurance protects you, the employer, from claims made against you by your employees.

 - Product liability insurance is recommended when you commercialise your product as it will protect your business from claims made against the product.